agile-ts/documentation/docs/main/Introduction.md

 in order to speed up the development process a bit.
 But before I could do anything, I had to figure out how PulseJs works internally.
 After hours, I still haven't figured out how it works.
-This was due to the fact that I was a Typescript noob, and the codebase was not contributor friendly (No comments, variables called x, a, b, ..).
+This was mainly due to the fact that I was a Typescript noob, and the codebase was (in my opinion) not very contributor friendly (not many comments, variables called x, sc, ..).
 To learn how PulseJs works and to get a deeper understanding of Typescript, I decided to rewrite PulseJs from scratch in a separate project, later AgileTs.
 After a while, I got the hang and understood how PulseJs works under the hood.